front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

 In Front-Commerce we have implemented a mechanism where you can easily set up the `cache-control` headers for different parts of your site.
 You can also provide a custom implementation of the `cache-control` if needed (e.g. products with old last modified have longer caching duration).

-# Category/Product/CMS Pages
+# Dynamic Pages

-To set up cache control headers for category/product/cms pages, first override `src/web/theme/pages/Category/CategoryCacheControlFragment.gql`, `src/web/theme/pages/Product/ProductCacheControlFragment.gql`, `src/web/theme/pages/CmsPage/CmsPageCacheControlFragment.gql`.
+The default theme already contains specific fragments that you can override to customize Cache-Control settings for the most common pages.
+Please look for the `*CacheControlFragment.gql` files across the theme.
+Override the desired `*CacheControlFragment.gql` file.
 Then uncomment the `cacheControl` part of the query.
 Finally set the `sMaxAge` and `staleWhileRevalidate` values to meet your requirements.
-So your query should look like this:
+For example the `CategoryCacheControlFragment.gql` could look something like this:

 ```gql
 fragment CategoryCacheControlFragment on Category {